Windy Nook Primary School Sports Action Plan 2024-2025

 |

-Vocabulary has been developed and is added to the MTPs for each unit of work. |
+Vocabulary has been developed and is added to the MTPs for each unit of work. | Ensure staff and children are using the correct vocabulary appropriate to the age range. |

 Progressive throughout the school to show how children’s awareness of terms and language develops alongside their learning in PE.